Icyelut/deviled-eggs/README.md

 You do not need an account to download via the `data.json` file, but it may be out of date!

+If you run the command again, it will only download new or missing files.

 ## Preparing the romanization file